 Tell us some of your travel rituals

 As much as I appreciate lounges, I value my time and my life.
-I therefore try to avoid spending any extra time at the airport if I can.
+I, therefore, try to avoid spending any extra time at the airport if I can.
 Ideally, I want to arrive at the airport, go straight to the gate, and be the penultimate person to board the plane.
 Any earlier, and that means I spent too much time at the airport (that I could have spent doing anything else of value in my life).
 Any later, and I’m “that guy” that held up the plane.

 What are we likely to find in your carry on?

-In order of importance: Passport/APEC card, credit cards, two lithium batteries to recharge devices, and the requisite cords, travel adapter, a wad of relevant currencies, Bluetooth earbuds so cords don’t get tangled while I’m rushing to gates, and, if travelling out of SIN, a pair of swim trunks to use at the pool in Terminal 1.
+In order of importance: Passport/APEC card, credit cards, two lithium batteries to recharge devices, and the requisite cords, travel adapter, a wad of relevant currencies, Bluetooth earbuds so cords don’t get tangled while I’m rushing to gates, and, if travelling out of Singapore, a pair of swim trunks to use at the pool in Terminal 1.

 How important is technology when you travel?
 How do you use it?

 When I’m travelling, I depend on apps tremendously.
 From my CX app to see my schedule, to maps, taxi/car service apps, hotel apps, even weather info.
-Also whatsapp and wechat for communication.
+Also, WhatsApp and WeChat for communication.
 I pay up for data roaming to stay connected.

 What’s your secret for handling jetlag?

-Depending on flight and direction, duration, etc, I have a few secrets that work well for me: always time sleep on the plane for the timezone of your destination.
+Depending on flight direction and duration, I have a few secrets that work well for me: always time sleep on the plane for the timezone of your destination.
 As soon as you feel the pilot start descent from cruising altitude usually (50-70 mins before landing on long-hauls), go straight to the restroom to clean up – any later and it will be after the announcement and you’ll be stuck in a queue.
 I like to hit the ground running and don’t have time for jetlag, so sleeping pills are key – I can’t afford to waste time gambling on herbal remedies and the like.

 How do you like to get around in a foreign city?
 Do you use car apps like Uber or do you prefer to go with taxis or public transport?

 I often use the hotel car for most of my excursions in many cities.
 Otherwise, I use Uber and whatever the local taxi app might be.
-In HK I prefer KuaiDi, while in China I would use a car hire and sometimes Uber.
+In Hong Kong, I prefer KuaiDi, while in China I would use a car hire and sometimes Uber.
 GrabTaxi is pivotal for Singapore and increasingly so for Manila.
 For personal trips, I don’t mind using public transport, but for work that can sometimes be just too hectic.
 Unless it’s Beijing and occasionally in Bangkok – sometimes the train system can be faster.